metagov/journal/_posts/2025-08-09-metagov-journal.md

 Finally, there is a broader movement toward open access (OA)—-via community-driven publishing models that are free for both authors and readers.

-# Rationale
+# Genesis
 Why treat living institutions as first-class scholarly objects, embedded in open data, open processes, and distributed infrastructure?

 - Metagov itself is stagnating, and needs a new institutional context.
 - Give more credit to practitioners rather than people who write-up their results.
+Elevate the work of these founders and builders to the status of a legitimate scholarly and civic contribution.
 - Link practitioners with academic researchers.
+- Embeds laborious institutional work within a network of peer-reviewed, openly accessible institutional profiles.
 - Accelerate speed of innovation.
 - Disseminate useful and innovative practices.
 - Organize data.
 - This institution has four roles: editors, authors, reviewers, and readers.
 They are listed at [...]
+- Peer review adds a layer of critical reflection, ensuring that the documentation is not only accurate but also evaluated for significance, novelty, and relevance to the broader institutional landscape.
+Open peer review allows the community to participate.

+# What does it mean to publish a living institution?
+Publishing a living institution means documenting an active, evolving entity in a way that captures both its current state and its capacity for change over time.
+The publication must be useful for researchers--it should provide enough narrative and context to motivate further study.
+Importantly, however, it may not have the same kind of thesis common in research articles.

+To the degree possible, we want to encourage submission of living documents and data feeds.
+One thought is that instead of submitting, we just have the organization submit their entire website; every website, of course, is a living institution.

+While metadata is important, it's often not practical or useful to construct a large ontology that people will rarely conform to.

+Who are the members or people of the institution?
+This is incredibly important.
+To the degree we can facilitate publicatino of this data through infrastructure, that would give us an extremely valuable lens on the institution.

+Editability of the submission is another important question.
+After all, the institutions are "living" (and presumably, some will die after being submitted).
+No reason to impose a versioning system (yet), though interesting to think about how through a "git for orgs".
+On some level, we just want to provide a simple platform / coordination mechanism to help organize data collection and aggregation around institutions, especially digital ones.

+Publishing a living institution is therefore both an archival act and a participatory one.
+It preserves knowledge for future study, while inviting ongoing interaction from the community—-whether through commentary, supplemental data, or linked projects.

 # Aliveness
 <!--A simple test of aliveness.-->
 The institution is considered alive if it publishes at least 1 accepted submission per year.
 See the active website and submissions visible at [https://journal.metagov.org](https://journal.metagov.org) and on [OpenReview](https://journal.metagov.org).

 # Specification
 <!--Details to reproduce this institution.-->